wojdyr/fityk/doc/model.rst

        \exp\left[-\ln(2)\left(\frac{x-a_1}{a_2}\right)^{2}\right]

-:math:`a_2` here is half width at half maximum (HWHM=FWHM/2, where FWHM stands for full width...), which is proportional to standard
+:math:`a_2` here is half width at half maximum (HWHM=FWHM/2, where FWHM stands for full width...), which is proportional to the standard
 deviation: :math:`a_2=\sqrt{2\ln2}\sigma`.

 :ftype:`SplitGaussian`: